ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ~~~
 {: #ciphersuite-kty-crv title="JWK Types and Curves for JOSE-HPKE Ciphersuites"}

-## Key Usage Guidelines for JOSE-HPKE

-To ensure predictable key usage within JOSE-HPKE, the following restrictions and guidelines are introduced:

-1. **New Key Use Values**
-   The following values are registered in the "JSON Web Key Use" registry to explicitly identify the roles of keys in HPKE operations:
-   - **HPKEauth:** A key intended for use in the sender role of HPKE operations, performing encryption and key encapsulation.
-   - **HPKErecv:** A key intended for use in the receiver role of HPKE operations, performing decryption and key decapsulation.

-These values allow implementations to explicitly track and enforce role-specific key usage in HPKE operations and prevent key reuse with other cryptographic algorithms.

 ## Compact Example

 A Compact JWE or JSON Web Token: